-. rei 5 ei cueiltiui

-Early Childh ood Educator/5501 29 cre dits
+Course Keq an ements

-ECE 100 Introduction to Early Childhood Education 3
+ECE-100 Introduction to Early Childhood 3

+Education

-ECE 101 The Developing Child 5
+ECE-101 The Developing Child 3

-ECE 103 Health, Safety, & Nutrition for Young Children 3
+ECE-103 Health, Safety, and Nutrition for Young 3

+Children

-ECE 105 Observation & Assessment of Young Children 3
+ECE-105 Observation and Assessment of Young 3

+Children

-ECE 202 Child, Family, & Community 3
+ECE-202 Child, Family, and Community 3

-ECE 203 Early Childhood Curriculum Development 3
+ECE-203 Curriculum Planning for the Young 3

+Child

+ECE-210 Math and Science for Young Children 3

-ENG 101 Composition 3
+ENG-101 Composition I 3

-PSY 170 General Psychology 3
+PSY-170 General Psychology 3

-MTH 115 General Education Mathematics 3

-• evel 2 Credential
+STU-103 Workplace Ethics 1

-Early Childh ood Educator Assistant/551120 cro edits
+Early Childhood Educator Assistant Certificate #5511

+Gateways Level 2 Credential

+Course Key un ements

-ECE 100 Introduction to Early Childhood Education 3
+ECE-100 Introduction to Early Childhood 3

+Education

-ECE 101 The Developing Child 5
+ECE-101 The Developing Child 3

-ECE 103 Health, Safety, & Nutrition for Young Children 3
+ECE-103 Health, Safety, and Nutrition for Young 3

+Children

-ECE 105 Observation & Assessment of Young Children 3
+ECE-105 Observation and Assessment of Young 3

+Children

-ECE 202 Child, Family, & Community 3
+ECE-202 Child, Family, and Community 3

+ECE-203 Curriculum Planning for the Young 3

+Child

+STU-103 Workplace Ethics 1

 A prerequisite or corequisite may be required for some courses.
-Refer to the course descriptions section in this catalog for more information.
+Refer to the course descriptions 139section in this catalog for more information.